 During camera set-ups or when various scenes were rehearsed, the woman and I and other dressed-up human scenery were able to learn something of the plot.
-It was a sexploitation movie, i.e. sensuously suggestive but not explicit.
-After all, this was at the tail-end of the Eisenhower years and JFK was just making his presence felt, publically as well as privately.
+It was a sexploitation movie, i.e., sensuously suggestive but not explicit.
+After all, this was at the tail-end of the Eisenhower years, and JFK was just making his presence felt, publicly as well as privately.

 During this stroll, she occasionally slammed the crop on the pure white tablecloths.
 But once she missed and hit someone.
 Me.
 On one of my hands.
 “Cut!” the director yelled.
 “Sir?” he called from somewhere out in the club’s darkness behind the lights, “Are you alright?”

 “Oh, sweetheart,” she crooned to me.
 “I’m so sorry” and caressed my wounded flesh on her impressive breasts.

 I called back to the director, “I’m fine, thanks.”
 Right.
 I was more than fine.
 I had touched one of Meg Myles’ breasts.
 It was compensation enough.